TwoBitMachines/FlareEngineDocs/source/playerAbilities/slopeSlide.rst

      -

    * - Button
      - The button that will initiate a slope slide.
-If set to automatic, the player will automatically slide down the slope.
+If set to automatic, the player will automatically slide down a slope.

    * - Speed Boost
      - Scale the horizontal speed while slope sliding.